 The increased efficiency of the fluke drive also enables electric power propulsion to become a realistic option in future applications.

-Dolprop Industries AB is a innovation company that has developed a number of patents with multiple applications, among them is a manual fin that replacce oars, a replacement kit from propeller to fin for smaller electric motors and an electric outboard motor for smaller boats and auxiliary to sailboats.
+Dolprop Industries AB is a Research & Development company that has developed a number of patents with multiple applications, among them is a manual fin that replacce oars, a replacement kit from propeller to fin for smaller electric motors and an electric outboard motor for smaller boats and auxiliary to sailboats.
 The outboard motor is based on the Fluke Technology, which is an imitation of nature’s propulsion system in the form of a dolphin’s tail fin.
 The fluke excels with a high efficiency, which in combination with the electric drive makes a fluke propulsion a more cost-effective and environment friendly alternative to the conventional propeller- and fossile driven combustion engine systems.

 Development has to date been made with private equity and 1 million SEK from VINNOVA Research & Grow program with the innovative propulsion technology from idea patent to prototype.
 The project involved the development and testing of a number of prototypes of the electric outboard motors with Fluke Technology.